-Appalachian Trail: Wind Gap to Fox Gap is a 3.6 mile out and back trail located near Wind Gap, PA that features beautiful wild flowers.
+Appalachian Trail: Wind Gap to Fox Gap is a 3.7 mile out and back trail located near Wind Gap, Pennsylvania that features beautiful wild flowers.
 The trail is rated as moderate and primarily used for hiking, walking, nature trips, and birding.

 starts off with a wonderful ascent. then passes through a really nice Pin Oak Forest that if you get to in the morning and there's a fog is eerily beautiful.
 I did spot several brightly colored birds but I'm not a birder. the hike is Rocky and uneventful until wolf rocks. don't count on the springs for water anytime during the summer. oh did I mention it's Rocky and the rocks have rocks and gnomes come out at night and turn over the rocks and sharpen them.